 It is the landlord’s responsibility to handle all serious repairs and to notify the tenant about any damage, including flooding.

 Why is it important to have flood insurance?

 Flood insurance is a type of insurance policy that specifically covers damage by floods.
-It is a separate policy from standard homeowner’s insurance, and is often required in certain areas that are considered to be high-risk flood zones.
+It is a separate policy from standard homeowner’s insurance and is often required in certain areas that are considered to be high-risk flood zones.

 Flood insurance typically covers damage to the physical structure of a building as well as damage to personal property inside the building, up to the policy limits.
 Flood insurance may also cover certain expenses related to living arrangements if a flood causes the homeowner to temporarily relocate while repairs are made to the home.

 It’s important to note that not all types of flood damage may be covered by flood insurance.
 For example, damage caused by a sewer backup or other types of water damage may not be covered under a flood insurance policy.
-It’s important to carefully review your policy and understand the coverage and limitations before purchasing flood insurance.
+It’s important to carefully review your policy and understand the coverage and limitations before buying flood insurance.

 Causing substandard conditions affecting

 This generally refers to situations where a property owner or landlord has allowed it to fall into a state of disrepair or neglect, which can affect the health and safety of tenants and may even be in violation of local building codes and regulations.

 Examples of substandard conditions affecting a property might include: